open-xchange/appsuite-middleware/documentation/administration/updates/upgrading_without_downtimes.md

 registerserver -A oxadminmaster -P secret -n oxserver-xyz
 ```

-Make a note of the new server identifier as it will be used later on to point all contexts that reside with in the schema that is going to be upgraded to the new x.y.z node.
+Make a note of the new server identifier as it will be used later on to point all contexts that reside within the schema that is going to be upgraded to the new x.y.z node.
 Also ensure that the name of the newly registered x.y.z server is set
 via the `SERVER_NAME` property in the `system.properties`.

 ## Step 4